CustomerSure

 Finally, and hopefully this goes without saying, both feedback and market research are separate activities to direct marketing.
 (For example, sending email newsletters).
 This might sound painfully obvious now, but it will become relevant in a moment when we come to talk about consent.

-Is your processor compliant?
+Is your processor GDPR compliant?

-But furthermore, Article 28 also covers the content of the contract with your processors.
 The GDPR contains a list of conditions that your contract must contain.
 We won’t list all the conditions here (but you can read Article 28 if you’re interested).

 Transferring Data Outside the EU